strimzi/strimzi-kafka-operator/HACKING.md

-# Building barnabas
+# Building Strimzi

-Barnabas is using `make` as its main build system.
+Strimzi is using `make` as its main build system.
 Our make build supports several different targets mainly for building and pushing Docker images.

 <!-- TOC depthFrom:2 -->